Cornishware

 Cornishware is a striped kitchenware brand trademarked to and manufactured by T. G. Green & Co Ltd.

 Originally introduced in the 1920s and manufactured in Church Gresley, Derbyshire, it was a huge success for the company and in the succeeding 30 years it was exported around the world.
 The company ceased production in June 2007 when the factory closed under the ownership of parent company The Tabletop Group.
 The range was revived in 2009 after T. G. Green was bought by a trio of British investors.

 Name

-The name "Cornish Kitchen Ware" was said to have come from an observation by a T.G Green salesmen that the blue colour used to decorate the dishware reminded him of the sky and sea in Cornwall.
+The name "Cornish Kitchenware" was said to have come from an observation by a T.G Green salesmen that the blue colour used to decorate the dishware reminded him of the sky and sea in Cornwall.
 However, the T. G. Green Museum have now disproved this as travel to Cornwall from Church Gresley at that time was virtually impossible.
 Cornwall was however the initial source for the clay to make the blue slip applied to the pottery.